 All candidates for the APA National Election must be currently active voting members of the APA.
-Voting members of the APA are of the following member classification: Member-in-Training, General Member, Fellow, Distinguished Fellow, Distinguished Life Fellow, Life Fellow, Life Member.
+Voting members of the APA are of the following member classification: Resident-Fellow Member, General Member, Fellow, Distinguished Fellow, Distinguished Life Fellow, Life Fellow, Life Member.
 Medical Students and International Members are not eligible to run for national office.

 Officers (President-Elect, Secretary, Treasurer): Candidates generally have leadership and governance experience within the APA and/or other organizations as well as a demonstrated capability to undertake the specific responsibilities of an APA Officer.
 Candidates are vetted by the National Nominating Committee.